ILLINOIS VALLEY YACHT & CANOE CLUB

 (b) Super Senior: Persons meeting the requirements of the Constitution.

 (c) Senior: Persons meeting the requirements of the Constitution who comply with the procedures specified in Section 8 of this Article and whose application is approved by the Board with not more than one (l) dissenting vote.

-(f) Non-Resident: Any person age 21 or over residing more than 40 air miles from the Club and who resides temporarily less than 30 days annually within 40 air miles of the Club and who does not keep a boat within 20 air miles of the Club who complies with the procedures specified in Section 8 of this Article and whose application is approved by the Board with not more than one (l) dissenting vote.
+(g) Non-Resident: Any person age 21 or over residing more than 40 driving statute miles (defined as the shortest route as determined by two (2) reliable sources utilizing current mapping) from the Club and who resides temporarily less than 30 days annually within 40 driving statue miles of the Club and who does not keep a boat within 40 driving statue miles of the Club who complies with the procedures specified in Section 8 of this Article and whose application is approved by the Board with not more than one (l) dissenting vote.

 (g) Honorary: Any citizen of the United States who, in the unanimous opinion of the Board, has been of unique service to the Club, provided, such memberships shall be for one year only and no more than five of such memberships shall be in existence at any one time.

 (a) Life, Super Senior and Senior members shall pay the fees and dues specified in the Constitution.

 (b) Senior Associate members shall pay an initiation fee of $350.00 and monthly dues and any special assessment set from time to time by the Board of Directors.
 At age 40 such members must transfer to Senior membership in order to remain a member of this club.